-If you’re anything like the majority of us, you want to know where your hard-earned bucks are going.
-One area that can get a little fuzzy at times is charities.
+Most of us want to know where our hard-earned money is going.
+One area that can get a little fuzzy at times is charitable giving.

-In this article, we’ll cover some of the best and worst veterans and military charities you can give your money to.
+In this article, we’ll cover some of the best veterans and military charities you can give your money to.

-CharityWatch.org keeps an eye on the best and worst veterans and military charities you can donate to on behalf of the brave men and women who have worn our nation’s uniform.
-The organization grades each charity on an A-F scale:
+CharityWatch.org continually monitors the best veterans and military charities you can donate to in order to help the brave men and women who have served our nation.

 - Armed Services YMCA of the USA (A)